 East Phase

-Wenzel Street to 2nd Street (construction to begin as early as late 2024)
+Wenzel Street to 2nd Street (Construction expected to start Spring 2025)

 The East Phase of the project will include converting the corridor from one-way to two-way, adding dedicated left-turn lanes at intersections, upgrading traffic signals to accommodate the new two-way configuration, enhancing crosswalk delineation and visibility, and creating a protected bike lane.